-- A. The term "grievance" means an allegation that there has been a violation, misinterpretation, or improper application of the express terms of this written Agreement.
-The term "grievance" shall not include complaints related to matters of academic judgment, except as provided for in Article 8, Sections 3, 4 and 6; Article12; and Article 14, Section 6. - B. "Grievant" means one or more members of the bargaining unit, the Union or the University in the appropriate cases, damaged or injured by the act or omission being grieved. - C. "Day" means a day when classes or examinations are scheduled in accordance with the official academic calendar of the University excluding Saturdays, Sundays and holidays. - D. "Academic judgment" shall mean the judgment of faculty and administrators concerning appointment, reappointment, promotion, tenure status and merit salary increases of members, and matters of curricula and educational policy.
+- A. The term "grievance" means an allegation that there has been a violation, misinterpretation, or improper application of the express terms of this written Agreement. - B. "Grievant" means one or more members of the bargaining unit, the Union or the University in the appropriate cases, damaged or injured by the act or omission being grieved.